raagan-u/docs/docs/developers/AffiliateFee.md

     }
   }'
 ```
+Refer to the [Supported Assets](./SupportedChains.mdx) to find valid asset addresses.

+Check out the full implementation using API [here](./api/QuickStart.md)

 ## Implementation using SDK

 You can also integrate affiliate fees via the Garden SDK for both **Node.js** and **React** environments.
 The process involves two steps:
-- Requesting a quote with the affiliate fee applied
+- Requesting a quote with the affiliate fee applied.
-- Executing the swap with fee payout configuration
+- Attesting the quote and submitting the order.

 ### Node.js